Bangladesh Open University: History

-Distance education was first introduced into Bangladesh when the Education Directorate was assigned with the responsibility for distribution of 200 radio receivers to educational institutions.
+Distance education was first introduced into Bangladesh when the Education Directorate was assigned responsibility for the distribution of 200 radio receivers to educational institutions.
 This led to the creation of an Audio-Visual Cell and later the Audio-Visual Education Centre (AVEC) in 1962.

 Upon achieving independence in 1971, mass education was viewed as a priority in the new nation.
 The School Broadcasting Programme (SBP) was launched in 1978.
 The project was later expanded to become the National Institute of Educational Media and Technology (NIEMT) in 1983.
-In 1985, the NIEMT was renamed the Bangladesh Institute of Distance Education (BIDE) which offered, apart from audio-visual materials, a Bachelor of Education (BEd) programme via distance learning validated by the University of Rajshahi.
+In 1985, the NIEMT was renamed the Bangladesh Institute of Distance Education (BIDE), which offered, apart from audio-visual materials, a Bachelor of Education (BEd) programme via distance learning validated by the University of Rajshahi.
 The success of BIDE encouraged policymakers to take up a major plan for establishing an open university.

-In 1992, the plan came into fruition with the tabling and passing of the BOU Act 1992 and Prime Minister was the chancellor of the Bangladesh Open University.
-On 22 June 2009, a bill was placed in the parliament to assign the president as chancellor replacing the prime minister.
+In 1992, the plan came into fruition with the tabling and passing of the BOU Act 1992, and the prime minister was the chancellor of the Bangladesh Open University.
+On 22 June 2009, a bill was placed in the parliament to assign the president as chancellor, replacing the prime minister.

 On 4 December 2024, the BOU and the Directorate of Youth Development under the Ministry of Youth and Sports signed a memorandum of understanding for youth empowerment.